 Mattresses & Box Springs Take to Landfill See Alternatives Cold Canyon Landfill accepts mattresses and box springs at no cost, with a limit of one mattress and one box spring per visit.
 Several local businesses and organizations also accept used mattresses and box springs.
 In addition, North County Christian Thrift Shop at 9330 El Camino RealAtascadero also accepts mattresses and box springs at no cost.
 For more information call 805-466-1679.
 Cleaner Earth Company504 South Western, Santa Maria, CA| (805) 481-9213Map & DirectionsAccepts mattresses and box springs for no cost.
 Accepts up to five units without an appointment.
 If you have more than five units, call for an appointment.
 Grass Roots II Inc.11545 Los Osos Valley Rd, San Luis Obispo, CA | (805) 544-2333Map & DirectionsAccepts used mattresses and box springs in good condition.
 For specific questions about mattress recycling or for large loads of mattresses:Contact Liz Wagner | email@example.com | (916) 798-1594 For general questions about mattress recycling:Check out the Mattress Recycling Council.
 Don't Just Dump Them Never dump mattresses on the side of the road.
 Drop them off at a landfill, or dispose of them through a mattress recycling program.
 It’s expensive for public agencies to pick up illegally dumped mattresses.
-Alternative Ways to Recycle Give to St. Vincent de Paul Consider taking a used mattress or box springs to St. Vincent de Paul.
-They will not resell the mattress for hygiene reasons.
-Yet they will recycle them through their program.
-Ways to Reuse Sell or Give Away Listing a mattress on Craigslist or Freecycle can save you a trip to the landfill; old, bulky items can otherwise be difficult or pricy to transport.
+Alternative Ways to Recycle Recycle at a Bye Bye Mattress Location State law in California adds a small fee to the sale of mattresses and box springs that is used to fund their collection and recycling.
+You will receive a $3 reimbursement when you recycle them at participating facilities.
+There are many in California.
+Learn more or find a collection site near you.
+Ways to Reuse Sell or Give Away Listing a mattress on Craigslist or Freecycle can save you a trip to the landfill.
+Old, bulky items can otherwise be difficult or pricy to transport.
 Did You Know?
+Mattress Recycling Council Recycles One Million Mattresses The Mattress Recycling Council’s Bye Bye Mattress program began in 2015, and serves only California, Connecticut and Rhode Island.
+As of January 2017, they announced that the program has recycled over one million mattresses.
+That means they have diverted over 25,000 tons of materials from landfills — that’s more than 11 million cubic feet of landfill space.
+Read more about Bye Bye Mattress.
 Fillet the Mattress to Recycle It St. Vincent de Paul employs workers to fillet or cut apart mattresses using a box cutter; these workers recycle approximately 170,000 mattresses per year.
 Compared to other mattress parts, recycled T Steel box springs are generally sold for the most money and are a significant reduction in greenhouse gas emissions.
 Polyurethane from used mattresses is often recycled into wall foaming.